jmargenberg/SwiftPTV/README.md

 For example an already encountered route can be retrieved without calling the actual PTV API with `getRouteFromCache(forRouteId: 9);`.

-This is especially useful when using `getDeparture(forStop, withRouteType, failure, completion)` as any directions, runs, routes and stopeed referenced in the departures are also returned and cached
+This is especially useful when using `getDeparture(forStop, withRouteType, failure, completion)` as any directions, runs, routes or stops referenced in the departures are also returned and cached